Return to the BUILD

 That completes the instructions, but I wanted to include a couple more photos of the final result with all the Mini Cable Ties I added.
 These will be cleaned up and adjusted later, but they make such a big difference versus using the huge black Cable Ties supplied by Eaglemoss:

 Wow, what an issue!
 Now I understand why so many builders dread this issue.
 All of this work took me about 4 hours to do, but I think the results are spectacular, especially with the help of the Mini Cable Ties from Mike Lane!
 You may notice I have not cut any of the excess cable ties off yet.
 This will come later once I know all the interior wiring has been added and I can secure everything where it needs to go.
 There is more wiring in the next issue, so keep up your energy and let’s continue on!
-The only non-wiring part in this issue is the plastic Separator.

 Issue 49 – Interior: Seat Belts (Inner), Decorative Wiring